 As an alumna of the College of Business, Koualczuk knows the value of Barron’s first-hand.
 As a student, her professors recommended publications like Barron’s to immerse themselves in the industry and research investment strategies.

 For Koualczuk and her partners at TSG, providing students and faculty in CSULB’s finance department with subscriptions to the service felt like a great way to give back to a longtime partner.

-TSG, which has more than $4.5 billion in managed assets, has hosted College of Business interns for over 10 years and regularly participates in campus programs like the Sunstone Innovation Challenge.
+TSG, which has more than $4.5 billion in managed assets as of January 2021, has hosted College of Business interns for over 10 years and participates in campus programs like the Sunstone Innovation Challenge.
 Many of their employees started as CSULB students, including Koualczuk.
-Now an executive at the firm and a point of contact with her alma mater, Koualczuk is happy to share an industry-standard resource that the TSG team uses themselves.
+Now an executive at the practice and a point of contact with her alma mater, Koualczuk is happy to share an industry-standard resource that the TSG team uses themselves.